lnvglr/character-diversion/character-diversion.md

 ## Enabling Discourse

 If discourse is necessary to re-evaluate conventions, how can this discourse be enabled and encouraged?
-I divided the prerequisites into three elements: (1) a (controversial) topic, (2) (people with) opinions, and (3) a platform (on which people with opinions can discuss controversial topics).
+For discourse to emerge, three elements cannot be absent: (1) an issue, (2) opinions on the issue, and (3) a platform (on which people with opinions can discuss issues).

 <img src="/Users/Leon/Library/Mobile Documents/com~apple~CloudDocs/KISD/Thesis/Untitled_Artwork.png" alt="Untitled_Artwork" style="zoom:10%;" />

-To Michel Foucault (1971, p.10), the »will to truth« is the driving factor that forges discourse.
-He also links discourse to power, arguing that control of discourse will result in control of how th world is perceived.

-And also in the wider field of social theory, discourse is often examined as a gateway to power.

-...
+[venn diagram]

 > Der Begriff »Innovation« richtet sich [...] auf die Wirkung einer Neuerung auf ein entsprechendes System, eine Struktur, eine *diskursive* Formation oder ein soziokulturelles Feld.
 >
 > —BÜSCHER-ULBRICH, KADENBACH, KINDERMANN (HG.)

-### Controversial Topics
+### Issues

-In my proposals to this thesis, I explored the sociological impact of typographic hierarchies between the Hebrew and Arabic script in Israeli public space on the one hand and—as mentioned in the Introduction—new potential character relationships between the Hebrew and Latin script on the other.
-Both topics have the potential for controvertial discourse.
-Both orbit around multiscript typography, about the potential implications of typographic differences between scripts and in how we can alter typographic conventions to  bring script closer together.
+In my proposals to this thesis, I explored the sociological impact of typographic hierarchies between the Hebrew and Arabic script in Israeli public space on the one hand and—as mentioned in the introduction—new potential character relationships between the Hebrew and Latin script on the other.
+Both topics are material for controversial discourse.
+Both orbit around multi script typography, about the possible implications of typographic differences between scripts and how we can alter typographic conventions to bring script closer together.

 Without controversy, without the potential to disagreement there is no discourse.
 Everything else is non-discoursive communication.
-This means that a platform for typographic discourse needs to be open to controversial proposals and exncourage unconventional approaches. (**what is the concequence?**)
+This means that a platform for typographic discourse needs to be open to controversial proposals and encourage unconventional approaches (**what is the concequence?**).

 ### People with Opinions